sagiegurari/cargo-make/docs/_includes/content.md

     <TASK>            The task name to execute
     <TASK_ARGS>...
 Task arguments which can be accessed in the task itself.
 ```

+<a name="usage-auto-completion"></a>
+### Auto Completion

+cargo-make comes with shell auto completion support, however in order to provide the exact task names that are
+available in the current directory, it will run the --list-all-steps command which might take a bit to finish.

+<a name="usage-auto-completion-bash"></a>
+#### Bash
+Source the makers-completion.bash file found in extra/shell folder at the start of your shell session.
+It will enable auto completion for the **makers** executable.

 <a name="cargo-make-global-config"></a>
 ### Global Configuration